 By the 48th day, farm yard manure recorded higher dehydrogenase activities (9.72 µg TPF ml⁻¹ 24 hr⁻¹) followed by wheat straw (7.66 µg TPF ml⁻¹ 24 hr⁻¹).
-While the lower dehydrogenase activities was recorded in coconut coir (5.01 µg TPF ml⁻¹ 24 hr⁻¹).
+While the lower dehydrogenase activities were recorded in coconut coir (5.01 µg TPF ml⁻¹ 24 hr⁻¹).
 The reduction in enzyme activities observed during the later phases of the experiment could be attributed to a limitation of available carbon molecules for microbial consumption.
 This carbon scarcity may subsequently lead to a decline in microbial biomass.
 These findings align with previous research by Nohrstedt et al. (1989) and Shirisha (2002)

 Acid phosphatase activities